 Our Programmes

-Sentinelles offers immediate and faithful support and advocates a holistic approach that takes into account the specific medical, psychosocial, educational and economic situation of each person.
+Sentinelles offers immediate and staunch support, and advocates a holistic approach that takes into account the specific medical, psychosocial, educational and economic situation of each person.

-Through individualized follow-up, it enables them to access their fundamental rights and, thanks to rigorous accompaniment, to achieve their autonomy.
+Individualised monitoring enables them to access their fundamental rights while rigorous support helps them achieve independence.

-Although the operational contexts are significantly different, the overall approach proposed remains the same, namely a differentiated and sustainable support.
+Although operational contexts are quite different, the proposed overall approach remains the same, i.e. differentiated and sustainable support.

 Care in Switzerland

-Sentinelles organizes the transfer of children and young adults to Switzerland, when medical care is not possible on site.
-Affected by noma or other facial affections, they are consulted and operated on at the University Hospitals of Geneva or during surgical missions organized with our local partners.
+Sentinelles organises the transfer of children and young adults to Switzerland, when medical care is not possible in their country of origin.
+Children and young adults with noma or other facial diseases undergo consultations and operations at the Geneva University Hospitals or during surgical missions organised with our local partners.
+In Switzerland, they are hosted in Massongex, at “La Maison” belonging to the Terre des hommes Valais.

-Distress: Children suffering from serious pathologies can be left without care by parents and families without resources in all the countries where we are present.
-This is particularly the case for children who are victims of noma.
+The plight: Children suffering from serious pathologies may be left untreated by parents and families without resources in all of the countries where we are active.
+This is particularly the case for children with noma.

-What we know: Reconstructive surgery requires very important technical and human resources.
-It allows children to regain a harmonious face and includes plastic, reconstructive and aesthetic surgery, as well as maxillofacial surgery.
+What we know: Reconstructive surgery requires considerable technical and human resources.
+It allows children to have a well-structured face again and includes plastic, reconstructive and aesthetic surgery, as well as maxillofacial surgery.

 Transfers

 In order to offer the best possible support and stay to patients, transfers are carefully prepared.
-To this end, we request a complete medical and social file beforehand, in order to know the child, his or her state of health, daily life and family environment as well as possible.
+To this end, we request a complete medical and social file beforehand, so that we know the child, his or her state of health, daily life and family environment as well as possible.
 Our local staff prepare the children and their families for the trip and also take care of the administrative aspects.

-The program manager coordinates and manages the transfer: planning of the surgical program in consultation with the surgical teams, booking of the plane ticket, search for an accompanying person from Aviation Sans Frontières (ASF) for the trip and, if necessary, an interpreter, planning of the stay in the quarantine hospital in Rennaz and finally requesting a welcome at the Maison de Terre des hommes in Massongex.
-Once the patient is in Switzerland, the person in charge of the program makes the link between the hospital and the reception house, coordinates the care, accompanies the child to the medical consultations, takes care of the administrative procedures and manages a team of volunteers to organize visits to the hospitalized patients.
+The programme manager coordinates and manages the transfer: planning the surgical programme in consultation with the surgical teams, booking the plane ticket, finding a companion from Aviation Sans Frontières (ASF) for the trip and, if necessary, an interpreter, planning the stay in the quarantine section of the hospital in Rennaz and finally requesting accommodation at the Terre des hommes House in Massongex.
+Once the patient is in Switzerland, the head of the programme establishes the link between the hospital and the host accommodation, coordinates the care, accompanies the child to the medical consultations, takes care of the administrative procedures and manages a team of volunteers to organise visits to the patient in hospital.

-This program aims to support people who are alone, sometimes without care, without a solution, totally destitute and unable to take care of themselves or their loved ones.
+This programme aims to support people who are alone, who sometimes have not received treatment, with no solution to their problems, totally destitute and unable to take care of themselves or their loved ones.

 Algeria : 1 family

-Accompaniment of a family whose father was very seriously injured during a demonstration when he was a teenager.
-Throughout his working life, his very limited vision and kidney problems allowed him to do only small jobs with insufficient income to feed his family.
+Support for a family where the father was very seriously injured during a demonstration when he was a teenager.
+Throughout his working life, his very limited vision and kidney problems have meant he has only been able to do odd jobs with insufficient income to feed his family.

 Russia : 1 young woman

 Medical support for a young woman who became a paraplegic at the age of 12 following a failed back operation, and who is now in good health despite her disability.
-Faithful donors and friends continue to support her and her mother with expensive medical equipment and special needs.
+Devoted donors and friends continue to support her and her mother with the purchase of expensive medical equipment and with her specific needs.

 Nepal : 1 young man

-Accompaniment of a young man who was welcomed in 1999 in the Presidium’s Home in Kathmandu because of kidney problems that could not be treated in his village.
-He is the only young man in Nepal followed by Presidium who still supports him to meet the needs related to his kidney failure, which still requires medical supervision and very expensive medication.
+Support for a young man who was hosted in the Sentinelles reception centre in Kathmandu in 1999 because of kidney problems that could not be treated in his village.
+He is the only young person in Nepal monitored by Sentinelles, which continues to support him to meet the needs related to his kidney failure; his condition still requires medical supervision and very expensive medication.
 We are currently seeking direct support from a pharmaceutical company to cover the medical costs.

 Syria :

-Presidium continues to work with the association Vivere to provide care and legal follow-up for young Syrian women who have been unjustly imprisoned for years in the regime’s jails.
-It also provides vital nutritional support for some sixty babies whose mothers are unable to breastfeed.
+Sentinelles continues to work with the association Vivere to provide care and legal support to young Syrian women who have been unjustly imprisoned for years in the regime’s jails.
+We also provide vital nutritional support to some 60 babies whose mothers are unable to breastfeed.

 Facts & Figures